Takeaways:

 Reimbursement Levels vs. Per-Condition Levels

 Some pet insurance plans have a per-condition deductible policy.
-This means that your deductible is applied by condition, not overall.
+This means that your deductible is applied for each condition you claim for, rather than applying once per policy year.

 For example, let’s say you bring your dog to the vet for an eye infection.
-You wind up paying your full deductible and a portion of the bill that’s left over after insurance reimburses you.
-A few weeks pass, and you wind up bringing your dog back again as the infection has returned.
+You will pay your full deductible, plus the portion of the bill that’s left over after insurance reimburses you.
+If the infection recurs a few weeks later, you won’t need to pay your deductible again; all other expenses incurred related to the eye infection will be subject to your reimbursement level.

 Now, because you’ve already met your deductible for this condition, all other expenses incurred related to the eye infection will be subject to your reimbursement level.
 However, if you go back to the vet for another condition, you’ll need to hit your deductible again for those expenses.